-This review is of Waddesdon Manor’s Christmas event in 2018, the 2019 review will be up as soon as it opens
+This review is of Waddesdon Manor’s Christmas event in 2018, for the 2019 event click here.

 Christmas is a big deal at Waddesdon Manor.
 It’s always been popular but in the past few years they have stepped up their game year after year and the fair is it’s biggest yet.
 As you might have seen, I was quite disappointed with the Fete Worse than Death this year so I was a bit concerned about their festive offering.
 I needn’t have been – it is brilliant this year, truly magical at times.